sollark/GiftGrabber/GUIDES/DATABASE_OPTIMIZATION_GUIDE.md

 3. ✅ Plan for pagination if results can be large
 4. ✅ Add appropriate indexes for new query patterns
 5. ✅ Test performance with realistic data volumes
+6. ✅ Use lean queries for read-only operations
+7. ✅ Implement batch operations instead of loops

 ### Code Review Checklist:

-- [ ] Does this query fetch only necessary fields?
+- [x] Does this query fetch only necessary fields?
-- [ ] Are there any redundant database calls?
+- [x] Are there any redundant database calls?
-- [ ] Is proper error handling implemented?
+- [x] Is proper error handling implemented?
-- [ ] Are indexes available for query fields?
+- [x] Are indexes available for query fields?
+- [x] Is `.lean()` used for read-only queries?
+- [x] Are batch operations used instead of N+1 patterns?
 - [ ] Is caching considered for frequently accessed data?

 ---

-_Last Updated: August 21, 2025_
+_Last Updated: August 22, 2025_
-_Optimizations Applied: Query Optimization, Redundant Query Elimination_ _Next Priority: Database Indexing Strategy_
+_Optimizations Applied: Query Optimization, Index Implementation, Performance Monitoring, N+1 Pattern Elimination_
+_Status: Issues D & E - RESOLVED ✅_